 Legal World Series Betting Guide

 The 2020 World Series was thankfully not ruined by Covid-19 and will start on October 26, 2021, with the MLB Playoffs getting going on October 5th.
 While baseball is a popular sport to bet on in the US, the World Series sees a huge amount of wagering across all the major legal online betting sites.
 Most World Series betting takes place on the futures boards, but a large handle is turned on single-game lines and in-game wagering, too.

-The post season betting is no different than standard baseball betting, and while the stakes might be higher for some, they don’t have to be.
+MLB postseason betting is no different than standard MLB betting during the regular season, and while the stakes might be higher for some, they don’t have to be.
 You can bet as much or as little as you please, and the options are virtually endless.
 So brush up and batter up!

 Is It Legal To Bet On The World Series?

-Outside of the states with legal sports betting, multiple offshore bookmakers will accept residents of all 50 states.
+Outside of the states with legal sports betting, multiple international bookmakers will accept residents of most or all 50 states.
 These providers operate legally outside of US jurisdiction and are subject to regulatory oversight within the regions in which they do business.

 As long as a sportsbook, whether domestic or offshore, is operating legally within the industry, then there are no US gambling laws prohibiting their use, barring select state restrictions.
 The only states that have specifically outlawed online sports betting are CT and WA, though to our knowledge there have not been any cases reported of this law being enforced.